riceissa/abc/uw.markdown

 - [Department of atmospheric sceinces: unit self-study](https://www.washington.edu/about/accreditation/reviews/atmos-2011-1.pdf)

+- [What are some downsides to doing research in atmospheric science?](https://www.quora.com/What-are-some-downsides-to-doing-research-in-atmospheric-science) (Alex K. Chen’s and Reena Joubert’s answers are especially good.)

 - [What are some good resources for the earth, atmospheric, and planetary sciences?](https://www.quora.com/What-are-some-good-resources-for-the-earth-atmospheric-and-planetary-sciences)

 - [What are some good summer (or winter) programs/schools for graduate students in the earth/atmospheric/planetary sciences or in astrophysics?](https://www.quora.com/What-are-some-good-summer-or-winter-programs-schools-for-graduate-students-in-the-earth-atmospheric-planetary-sciences-or-in-astrophysics)

+- [Atmospheric Science: What are the biggest unknowns in climate science?](https://www.quora.com/Atmospheric-Science/What-are-the-biggest-unknowns-in-climate-science) (See especially Reena Joubert’s answer)

+- [How can someone start excelling in climate science while still in high school?](https://www.quora.com/How-can-someone-start-excelling-in-climate-science-while-still-in-high-school) (again, see Reena Joubert’s answer)

 - This is slightly unrelated, but: [What are some good resources on astrobiology?](https://www.quora.com/What-are-some-good-resources-on-astrobiology) may be useful for those considering e.g. exoplanetary atmospheres.